Developer(s) – Square

 Lifespan – 8/10

 Though it can’t be made to last over 100 hours like the original game, it can still be made to last a particularly long time; around 50 hours or so, which is still adequate for an RPG.
-At first, I though of it as being underwhelming for a game, which had open world exploration available as an option, but for a game that took merely 2 years to develop, it’s quite the achievement.
+At first, I thought of it as being underwhelming for a game, which had open-world exploration available as an option, but for a game that took merely 2 years to develop, it’s quite the achievement.

 Storyline – 7/10

 The story of Final Fantasy X-2 follows the female lead of the last game Yuna, as she has since formed her own team of treasure hunters called the Gullwings, along with former party member Rikku and a new character called Paine.
 Yuna formed the team after she found a sphere seemingly containing footage of her love interest and the male lead of the last game, Tidus.
 Believing he may still be in Spira somewhere, she also resolves to find him.
 Though the story starts as being much happier than Final Fantasy X, it does eventually develop into something much darker and convoluted, which keeps the sub-series fresh.
 But it’s also marred down during the first half of the game for the fact the dialogue between the main characters much cheesier than in the previous game, as the Gullwings give off a vibe very reminiscent of Charlie’s Angels.